Cider press. Own cider production business. How to make cider carbonated

 Video: The Terrafugia TF-X

-She gets the most attention.
-A flying car developer claims that flying an air car that can travel 1,000 km in the air in 3 hours is safer than driving on roads.
+Maximum attention was paid to her.
+The developer of the flying car claims that flying an aeromobile, capable of covering 1,000 km by air in 3 hours, is safer than driving on the roads.

 Other companies are also working on the creation of flying cars, an example of which is another hybrid of a car and an airplane.

-What is not sold on the Internet.
-Here is the flying car - the creation of Moller International, already up for sale on eBay.
-Truth at an exorbitant price - 1 million dollars.
+Whatever is not sold on the Internet.
+The flying car, a creation of Moller International, is already up for sale on eBay.
+True, at an exorbitant price - 1 million dollars.

 True, the potential buyer will not be able to take it into the air.
 Until the ban imposed by the Federal Aviation Administration of America is lifted.